25 Weeks Pregnant: What to Expect

 Mothers-to-be, it is that time during your pregnancy when your body is undergoing a host of changes, and you are more than eager to understand how the work-in-progress that you have been carrying for the past 25 weeks is faring.
 It is time to understand these feelings and learn to address them with the necessary facts.

 Video : 25 Weeks Pregnant – Symptoms, Body Changes, Baby Growth, Do’s and Don’ts

 Your Baby’s Growth During Pregnancy – Week 25

 It is a wonderful feeling to have made it to the third trimester where your baby is making its presence felt through increased movements.
-It can hold on to the umbilical cord now thanks to its new and improved grip that is quite firm at this time.
+It can hold on to the umbilical cord now, thanks to its new and improved grip that is quite firm at this time.
 At week 25, your baby’s first bowel movement is being formed.
-It is called meconium which is thick and dark, and it is likely to be excreted immediately after they are born.
+It is called meconium, which is thick and dark, and it is likely to be excreted immediately after the baby is born.
 The baby’s hair is growing, and its texture, as well as colour, is now distinct.

 When you are 25 weeks pregnant, the baby’s size is about 13 and ½ inches in length and weighs around 700 grams.
 Some of the baby fat that it accumulated is being shed, and your baby now looks longer and leaner than before.
 Imagine an acorn squash or a large cauliflower, and you can visualize the baby’s size.

 Your baby is now growing rapidly and is taking up a lot of space around your midsection.
 However, with the baby’s growth, your body will gain weight to support you and help you to carry its weight.
 A pound a week (0.45 kg) is common weight gain during this time.
 Among the other body changes during pregnancy, you will notice expanding stretch marks on your body, dark nipples, dark skin patches on the face, and traces of hair from the belly button to the pubic area.